atc-project/atc-react/docs/Response_Playbooks/RP_0001_phishing_email.md

 Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

+##### Make sure you have the ability to quarantine an email message

+Description of the workflow for single Response Action in markdown format.
+Here newlines will be saved.

 #### Identification

 ##### Put (potentially) compromised accounts on monitoring